Spotlight on Female Surgeons

 Cover images like the one from the New Yorker help to shine a light on the issue of women in surgery.

-You can help support surgeons that offer greater representation for women in surgery and read some of the articles from the RACS to understand what more can be done to balance in inequality, starting with more visibility at conferences, in articles and on the internet.
+You can help support surgeons that offer greater representation for women in surgery.
+You can read some of the articles from the RACS to understand what more can be done to balance in inequality.
+Starting with more visibility at conferences, in articles and on the internet.

 Breakdown the Barriers